boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 #### Title Alignment

-This allows you to handle the alignment of widget title to either `left, center, or right.`
+This allows you to handle the alignment of the widget title to either `left, center, or right.`

 #### Title Color